LangeLab/SQuAPP/README.md

 - [Bioconductor Packages](./dep/bioconductor_packages.txt)

 ### Step 3 - Running the App Locally
-In the Rstudio, you can run the shiny app by clicking the "Run App" option.
+In the RStudio, you can run the shiny app by clicking the "Run App" option.

 ## Docker Installation
 > This part is still a work in progress!